 You can also use SafeZone, which is an app available to all UCL students and staff, to make it easier for you to contact UCL Security directly from your mobile device.

-An advisor can talk through the University's procedures, inform you on how to make a complaint and let you know what support is available, in confidence.
+The Employee Relations team can talk through the University's procedures, inform you on how to make a complaint and let you know what support is available, in confidence.

-Staff can submit a report through Report + Support, or contact directly their departmental HR Business Partner.
+Staff can submit a report through Report + Support, or contact directly their departmental HR People Partner.
 Please read the attached guidance on reporting the conduct of a student, and of a staff member.

 Reporting to the police: If you are thinking of reporting sexual misconduct to the police, Rape Crisis have produced a useful list of things to think about.